ambaradan/nvim-rockydocs/README.md

 > documentation is ready to be uploaded to a web server, where it can be served
 > to users.

+# Help

+This plugin includes a built-in help feature to assist users in navigating its functionalities.
+For detailed information, you can browse the help documentation by using the command `:h rockydocs`.
+This provides quick access to guidance on various features and usage tips directly within the environment.
+For a more comprehensive overview, you can also refer to the accompanying `doc/rockydocs.txt` file, which contains additional information and best practices for utilizing the plugin effectively.

 <!-- panvimdoc-ignore-start -->

 # Conclusions